 We’d chart the weather.

-We’d dabble in science fun.
+Because I love science, we’d dabble in science fun.

 We’d do poetry teatime every day.

 And we’d read any poetry book that struck us as fun.

 We’d include other fun days and create traditions around them even.

 - 15 ways to incorporate fun into your homeschool